kmyaaa/CleanArchApp/README.md

 ### Setup

 1. Clone the repository
-2. Navigate to the WebAPI project:
+2. Navigate to the Infrastructure project:
    ```bash
    cd src/Infrastructure
    ```